dtarnawsky/cs-dark-light/readme.md

 ```

 You can also choose a different color for Dark Mode using the same technique [as described before](#what-about-dark-mode) by setting `windowSplashScreenBackground` in the   `values-night` folder.

+Note: Although the `@capacitor/splash-screen` plugin has a `backgroundColor` property it is only usable on Android 11 and below.
+Use the above technique to set the background color of the Splash Screen.

 Tip: You can create your splash screen and icon assets using [this guide](https://capacitorjs.com/docs/guides/splash-screens-and-icons).